- Installation

 from the GitLab CI project settings page.

-The NTFSSecurity PowerShell module provides a Remove-Item2 method which supports long paths.
-GitLab Runner will detect it if it is available and automatically make use of it.
+The NTFSSecurity PowerShell module provides a “Remove-Item2” method which supports long paths.
+GitLab Runner detects it if it is available and automatically make use of it.

 You need to prepend call